mistajuliax/Blender-AnimeHairSupporter/README.md

 The plugin panel is on the right 'HairTools'.
 It allows the automatic adding of taper and bevel curves to Bezier/NURBS curves.
 In the bottom left you can see the various Taper/Bevel presets.

-If you use NURBS curves the Taper/Bevel curves will automatically me aligned with the end of the hair hurve.
+If you use NURBS curves the Taper/Bevel curves will automatically be aligned with the end of the hair hurve.

 Original readme: